KazzzzzyBazzzzzy/COMP-2030---Blue-Dolphins/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for more details.

 ## Installation